ibm-cloud-docs/vpc/vpn-onprem-juniper.md

 Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before continuing to connect to your on-premises peer.
 {: note}

-When the Juniper VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, Juniper uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
+When the Juniper VPN receives a connection request from VPN for VPC, Juniper uses IPsec Phase 1 parameters to establish a secure connection and authenticate the VPN for VPC gateway.
 Then, if the security policy permits the connection, the Juniper VPN establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, you must do the following on the Juniper vSRX unit: